maxschmaltz/Course-LLM-based-Assistants/llm-based-assistants/infos/topic_overview.md

 The first core topic concerns chatbots.
 We'll discuss how chatbots are built, how they (should) handle harmful requests and you can tune it for your use case.

 **Key points**:
-* LLMs under the hood: alignment, harmlessness, honesty
+* LLMs alignment
+* Memory
 * Prompting & automated prompt generation
-* Memory
+* Evaluation

 **Core Reading**:
 * 📌 [Aligning Large Language Models with Human: A Survey](https://arxiv.org/abs/2307.12966) (pages 1-14), `Huawei Noah’s Ark Lab`